jsirfan9319-code/Resume-Analyzer/README.md

 # Resume-Analyzer
-Resume Analyzer is an intelligent resume screening and optimization tool designed to evaluate resumes against job descriptions using Natural Language Processing (NLP).
-The system extracts key information such as skills and keywords from both resumes and job postings, enabling effective comparison and analysis.
+I developed a Resume Analyzer, a data-driven tool that evaluates resumes against job descriptions using NLP techniques such as keyword extraction, skill matching, and similarity scoring.
+It helps job seekers identify missing keywords and improve ATS compatibility.

+The tool is designed for students and job seekers who want to optimize their resumes and increase their chances of passing initial screening processes.

+I will use Claude to enhance the project by improving code quality, generating better documentation, refining NLP logic, and automating analysis workflows for more accurate and efficient resume evaluation.